tedtoal/Button_TT/README.md

   btn_Hello.drawButton();
 ```

-## Adding touchscreen support and detection of button taps

 Buttons don't always need to be actual buttons to be tapped by a user.
 Label buttons in particular are useful simply as labels on the display.
 It may be more convenient to use buttons for text labels rather than simply writing the text string to the display, because then each screen element is created in the same manner.
+When buttons are used as text strings but are not tappable, often you will want to display the text string on the screen background without placing it inside a rectangle, which is done by setting the button outline and fill colors equal to the screen background color.

 However, *usually* one wants to allow the user to tap a button, then detect the tap and perform an appropriate action.
+The next section describes how to do this.

+## Adding touchscreen support and detection of button taps
-The *Button_TT* library provides support to make this easier.

-The *Button_TT* library requires that your touchscreen uses an XPT2046 controller, which is common on low-cost touchscreens.
-The touchscreen must be controllable using the library *XPT2046_Touchscreen_TT*, which is an enhanced version of the *XPT2046_Touchscreen* library, so as long as that latter library works with your touchscreen, you can install the *XPT2046_Touchscreen_TT* library to provide button tap support.
+The *Button_TT* library provides support to make detection of button taps and responses to them easier to code.
+For this, the library requires that your touchscreen uses an XPT2046 controller, which is common on low-cost touchscreens.
+The touchscreen must be controllable using the library *XPT2046_Touchscreen_TT*, which is an enhanced version of the *XPT2046_Touchscreen* library.
+As long as that latter library works with your touchscreen, you can install the *XPT2046_Touchscreen_TT* library to provide button tap support.
 Example programs in that library allow you to test that it works correctly by itself and with your display.

 The *XPT2046_Touchscreen_TT* library has two pairs of files supporting the touchscreen.
 Files *XPT2046_Touchscreen_TT.h/.cpp* define class XPT2046_Touchscreen_TT that talks to the XPT2046 controller and has functions to test for taps and get their positions.
 Files *TS_Display.h/.cpp* define class TS_Display that provides several services for working with a combination of a touchscreen and a display, such as mapping touchscreen coordinates to display coordinates.
 To use the touchscreen with the *Button_TT* library, include both of those header files near the top of your .ino file: